Travel Endoscopy Tech Jobs in Kansas

 photo - a team of er nurses and techs rushing a client to the icu

 Kansas is a compact state with a genuine need for experienced endoscopy techs, and the facilities here are doing real GI work across academic, community, and regional hospital settings.
-The University of Kansas Health System anchors the Kansas City metro with a full academic GI program.
+A flagship academic medical center anchors the Kansas City metro with a full academic GI program.
 Wichita runs two major health systems with active endoscopy suites.
-Topeka’s Stormont Vail covers the central Kansas region.
+A dominant regional system covers the Topeka area.
 If endoscopy is your specialty and you want a compact state with consistent demand and a cost of living that makes your stipend work hard for you, Kansas is worth a serious look.

 Junxion Med Staffing was founded by a traveling surgical tech who spent years in procedure rooms and understood what it means to show up at a new facility and need an agency that actually prepared you.
 Endoscopy travelers work in a niche environment that requires specific procedural knowledge, and your recruiter at Junxion isn’t going to match you somewhere that doesn’t fit your scope.
 We keep it focused.
 Browse all available positions at the employee resources page, or read through how to become a traveling nurse if you’re working out the logistics of travel for the first time.